timkelsch/mfl-scoring/README.md

 ## To Do:
 - [ ] Finish unit tests
+- [ ] Consolidate standard and AllPlay w/l/t into single fields
 - [ ] Find a better way of dealing with int/float issue in structs
-- [ ] Consolidate standard and AllPlay w/l/t into single fields
 - [ ] Build minimal front end
-- [ ] Add year selector on front end that defaults to current year but allows checking scores for earlier years
 - [x] Dockerize this app
 - [x] Add points tie breaker
 - [x] Implement golangci-lint